ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 TPM attestation is strongly focused on Platform Configuration Registers (PCRs), but those registers are only vehicles for certifying accompanying Evidence, conveyed in log entries.
-It is the hashes in log entries that are extended into PCRs, where the final PCR values can be retrieved in the form of a structured called a Quote, signed by an Attestation key known only to the TPM.
+It is the hashes in log entries that are extended into PCRs, where the final PCR values can be retrieved in the form of a structure called a Quote, signed by an Attestation key known only to the TPM.
 The use of multiple PCRs serves only to provide some independence between different classes of object, so that one class of objects can be updated without changing the extended hash for other classes.
 Although PCRs can be used for any purpose, this section outlines the objects within the scope of this document which may be extended into the TPM.